cofide/connect-reference/README.md

 ## Single trust zone with cofidectl on EKS

 This script requires an AWS EKS cluster.
-A Terraform configration is provided in `terraform/eks-clusters` that may be used to provision one.
+Use your own EKS cluster or use the Terraform configration in `terraform/eks-clusters` to provision one.

 Run this script to deploy a single trust zone in an existing AWS EKS cluster using cofidectl.
 Validates the deployment with ping-pong.